 Acute bacterial arthritis requires joint splinting for the first few days to reduce pain, followed by passive and active range-of-motion exercises to limit contractures, with muscle strengthening as soon as it can be tolerated.
 NSAIDs (nonsteroidal anti-inflammatory drugs) can help decrease pain and inflammation once a diagnosis is confirmed.
 Intra-articular corticosteroids should be avoided during the acute infection.
 Because bacteriologic tests may be falsely negative, potent anti-inflammatory therapy should generally be avoided until a bacterial source has been definitively excluded.
 Opioids can be used for pain control.

 Viral arthritis and arthritis secondary to bite wounds

 Bite wounds are treated with antibiotics and surgical drainage as necessary (see treatment of human and mammal bites Treatment Human and other mammal bites (mostly dog and cat bites, but also squirrel, gerbil, rabbit, guinea pig, and monkey bites) are common and occasionally cause significant morbidity and disability... read more ).

 Gonococcal arthritis manifests with less severe acute inflammation than does acute nongonococcal bacterial arthritis.

-Suspect infectious arthritis if patients have acute monarticular arthritis, particularly patients at risk, or findings suggesting other particular infectious arthritis syndromes.
+Suspect infectious arthritis if patients have acute monarticular or oligoarticular arthritis, particularly patients at risk, or findings suggesting other particular infectious arthritis syndromes.